How To Use Essential Oils

 Applying concentrated aromatherapy dilutions to small areas of the skin is a great way of remedying certain topical and internal conditions.

 Using a 3% dilution of Peppermint Essential Oil, within a good carrier oil, to rub into your abdomen to help ease indigestion is ideal.
-Switch to Oregano if parasites or bacterial infection is suspected.
+Switch to Oregano if parasites or bacterial infection are suspected.
 Learn more here :: Organic Nigella Sativa Oil

-A 5% dilution, of something like Thieves 2020 Essential Oil Blend, is ideal for use on smaller areas of skin, to disinfect a wound or help with a bacterial or fungal infection etc. Switch to Lavender Aromatherapy Oil for small cooking burns etc.
+A 5% dilution, of something like Thieves 2022 Essential Oil Blend, is ideal for use on smaller areas of skin, to disinfect a wound or help with a bacterial or fungal infection etc. Switch to Lavender Aromatherapy Oil for small cooking burns etc.

 5. Taking Essential Oils Internally